Our postgraduate programme prepares pharmacists and nurses to practice as both independent and supplementary prescribers.

 9. All applications are considered once the deadline has closed.
 The higher the number of applications we receive the longer it may take to inform you of the outcome, but we aim to notify applicants if they are successful within three weeks of the closing date.
 In the event the course is oversubscribed we are unable to retrospectively contact applicants with missing documents.
 Due to the high volume of applications we are receiving at present we are unable to provide individualised feedback if you are unsuccessful.

 10. If you are being sponsored you will need to upload a letter of proof of sponsorship prior to enrolment, we advise you get this letter prepared in advance.
+Some NHS organisations require a Purchase Order number for payment of invoices, this must be stated on this letter to ensure invoices are paid promptly.

 All 60 credit independent prescribing programmes: £2,200